kimseungbin/club-management/README.md

 3. ACM Certificate
    1. Cognito Custom Domain requires ACM.
 During the stack creation, validation email will be sent to the account owner.
       It must be approved to continue the stack creation.
+4. CodeStar Connection
+   1. CloudFormation will only create a `pending` status connection.
+   2. Visit AWS console > Developer Tools > Connections > created connection > update pending connection > connect to
+      GitHub
+   3. If no GitHub app is previously installed, install a new one.

 # Tech Stacks